eminSerin/NBS-Predict/README.md

 git clone --recursive git@github.com:eminSerin/NBS-Predict.git
 ```

-2. Run Matlab and navigate NBS-Predict directory using either commad window or current folder section.
-Then, type this command to add NBS-Predict to your Matlab path.
+2. Run MATLAB and navigate the NBS-Predict's directory using either the command window or the Current Folder window.
+Then, type this command to add NBS-Predict to your MATLAB path.

 ```
 addpath(genpath(pwd));